-With so much emphasis on buying and selling homes — the truth is that for most of your life as a real estate consumer, you’ll be a homeowner.
-And because your home is so much more than a transaction, spending some portion of your time, energy, and money improving your home makes sense.
+For all the focus we put on transactions — buying and selling — the truth is that for most of your life as a real estate consumer, you’ll be a homeowner.
+And because your home is so much more than just something you buy, it makes sense to spend some portion of your time, energy, and money making it really work for you.

-Many homeowners waituntil saving up tens or hundreds of thousands of dollars in equity to make a major change to their home.
-And that means they almost never do the project, or do it only when it’s time to sell.
-If you’re planning to stay put in your home for a while, home improvement projects will drive even more return on your home investment.
+Unfortunately, what too many of us do is wait until we can save up or pull out tens or hundreds of thousands of dollars in equity to make a major change to our homes.
+And that means we almost never do the project, or we do it only when it’s time to sell.

 Enhancing curb appeal is one of the most cost-effective home improvement projects.
 There’s just something about loving the way your home looks when you drive up to it day after day that dramatically increases your enjoyment of home.

 Depending on which projects you choose and whether you do the work yourself, you can crank up your curb appeal for a few hundred dollars or a few thousand.
-Some curb appeal ideas to consider include painting or power wash your home’s exterior, painting or installing a new garage door, front door or exterior trim work, exterior or landscape lighting, or a simple front yard landscaping spruce-up.
+Here are some curb appeal-boosting projects to consider:

 In fact, removing walls, even structural walls, is highly feasible and much less expensive than many homeowners assume.
 (If a load-bearing wall is removed, the structural component can often be preserved and finished by simply leaving a beam at the ceiling.)
 What can jack up the price is the relocation of plumbing or wiring contained in the wall being removed.

-Reconnecting interruptions in flooring and adding features like an island also increase expenses.
+Reconnecting interruptions in flooring and adding features like an island also can add up.
 Check with a reputable contractor to find out how such a project can be planned and executed efficiently.

-- Swap out old windows for new, dual-paned windows
+3. Swap out old windows for new, dual-paned

-Replacing old, single-paned windows for new dual-paned windows might make your home look better, but it will definitely make your home operate more efficiently — and more comfortably.
+Switching out your old single-paned windows for new dual-paned ones might make your home look better, but it will definitely make your home operate more efficiently — and more comfortably.
 They’re also a must if you have street noise or other noise challenges around your home; the extra insulation traps noise before it can get to you.

 As with everything, costs vary by location and by the quality of window you choose, but you can use $200 to $300 per window, installed, as a rough rule of thumb.